 rule.'
 "5" Is it not remarkable that in the same breath Irenaeus can mention "those who have seen John face to face" and "all the good and ancient copies [of Revelation]"?
-It would seem that the "ancient" $(\dot{\alpha}p\chi\alpha i o \iota \varsigma)$ character of the "copies" $(\dot{\alpha}v \tau \iota \gamma \rho \dot{\alpha} \phi o \iota \varsigma)$ would suggest something more ancient than the "end of Domitian's reign," which Irenaeus speaks of as "almost in our own generation."
+It would seem that the "ancient" $(\dot{\alpha}\rho\chi\alpha i\sigma\iota\varsigma)$ character of the "copies" $(\dot{\alpha}\nu\pi\nu\rho\dot{\alpha}\rho\sigma\iota\varsigma)$ would suggest something more ancient than the "end of Domitian's reign," which Irenaeus speaks of as "almost in our own generation."

 It is difficult to see why the A.D.
 130ff Irenaeus would have referred (as he did) to "ancient copies" (rather than simply to "copies") - if the original autograph had itself been written only "towards the end of Domitian's rule." . . .
 For then, the first "ancient copies" would and could only have been made after A.D.
 96 - whereas Irenaeus implies that those ancient copies were made before that date!
 Moreover, even if the copies concerned were made only after A.D.
 96 - they could hardly have been called "ancient" by the time of Irenaeus (born 130 A.D.).
 Still less could such first copies then (at a date only after 96 A. D.) appropriately have been described by Irenaeus as "the most approved and ancient copies."
 Surely the compilation of many copies would thereafter require even further time.
-And the further determination of such of those approved and ancient copies" of the original, would need a further long time to take place.56
+And the further determination of such of those approved and ancient copies as Irenaeus refers to as the "most approved and ancient copies" of the original, would need a further long time to take place.
+56